KaelVNode/Cosmos-Tools/README.md

-nibid config chain-id nibiru-itn-1 nibid config broadcast-mode block nibid config keyring-backend file
+nibid config chain-id nibiru-itn-1 nibid config broadcast-mode block nibid config keyring-backend file nibid keys add YOURWALLETNAME --recover
 ```

+**After the last command, the wallet will ask for your seed phrases.
+Type your words, set your password and press enter.**

 ## `nibidcontract` We create a folder and download our `cw1_whitelist.wasm` file there.